xuanngo2001/mtran/readme.md

 * Resilient to interruptions.
 It should pick up where it left off.

 # Test cases
-* Copy within the same devices: internal hard drive, usb key, external hard drive trough usb.
+* Copy within the same devices: internal hard drive, usb key, external hard drive through usb.
 * Copy from one device to another device of equal speed: internal hard drive to internal hard drive.
 * Copy from fast device to slow device: internal hard drive to external usb hard drive.
 * Copy from slow device to faster device: external usb hard drive to internal hard drive.